ivanintech/ivanintech/README.md

 ✨ **AI-Powered News Feed:** Stay updated with a curated stream of news articles from the world of Artificial Intelligence, automatically categorized by topic/sector using **Google's Gemini API**.

-📝 **Multilingual Blog Platform:** Create, explore, and filter engaging blog posts.
-Supports rich content, embedded media, tag-based filtering, and varied layouts for LinkedIn posts.
-(Currently in English)
+📝 **Blog Platform:** Create, explore, and filter engaging blog posts.
+The platform now operates entirely in English, supporting rich content, embedded media, and tag-based filtering.

 🖼️ **Dynamic Portfolio Showcase:** Elegantly display projects with details, images, video URLs, and technologies.
 Features a smart "Featured Projects" section based on video content or admin selection, with engaging hover zoom effects on project cards.